 Our CARE Team meets regularly to coordinate support and assistance for students.
 If you have a need personally or know of another student’s need, you may let us know by filling out the form at wpulife.com/report or by contacting Kimberly Love at 503-517-1009 or email@example.com.

 The University currently plans to hold in-person classes with some courses offered in hybrid and online formats for students who are registered for face-to-face instruction, and we will continue to provide instruction to students registered in online cohorts.
-This approach allows us to bring back as many members of our community as possible for the new academic year, while adhering to public health guidance around social distancing and other measures designed in an effort to prevent the spread of COVID-19
+This approach allows us to bring back as many members of our community as possible for the new academic year, while adhering to public health guidance around social distancing and other measures designed in an effort to prevent the spread of COVID-19.
+If you would like to request to only take classes online, you may do so here.

 If a student or someone they live with are in an at-risk category and the student needs to access all coursework online, we ask that you would fill out a Request For Fully Online Courses.
 Not all courses are available fully online.
 If the request is not approved, we recommend that the student connect with their academic advisor to adjust their course load or explore how the course requirements can be fulfilled in another manner.
 The request to be "Fully Online" needs to be submitted by the add/drop date (September 4, 2020).